 COVID sped up innovation and, as a result, the financial industry has come on board to be at the forefront of these technological advancements.
-Fiona believes strongly in understanding the process of innovation as it “dramatically advances their opportunities to generate additional idea generation through better pattern recognition, anticipation of future events and complements the creation of sound management decisions.”
+Fiona believes strongly in understanding the process of innovation as it “dramatically advances their opportunities to generate additional idea generation through better pattern recognition, the anticipation of future events and complements the creation of sound management decisions.”

 According to Fiona, “this involves using machine intelligence to generate actionable insight from predictive analysis through domain expertise and feature selection.”
 Essentially, because there is so much information out there and the human brain cannot process it all, artificial intelligence (AI), with the help of machines, mines the data that portfolio managers then analyze and use to build investment portfolios.
 As a result, AI may act as a risk-mitigating factor as we can learn from the data and pull a great deal of information from the data collected.

 Fiona does not see computers running the world or portfolios any time soon; however, she sees the value they can have in enhancing the investment process.